XU SHI

 University of Michigan

-I am an Assistant Professor in the Department of Biostatistics at University of Michigan.
+I am an Associate Professor in the Department of Biostatistics at University of Michigan.
 Previously I was a postdoctoral fellow at the Harvard Data Science Initiative, working with Tianxi Cai and Eric Tchetgen Tchetgen in the Department of Biostatistics at the Harvard TH Chan School of Public Health.
 I did my Ph.D. in Biostatistics at University of Washington, under the supervision of Andrea Cook and Patrick Heagerty.
 I obtained my B.S. in Mathematics and Applied Mathematics with a minor in English at the Chu Kochen Honors College of Zhejiang University, China.

 My research at a glance: data science + EHR + causal inference